Working Hours: Mon - Fri: 9:00AM - 6:00PM

 Semi-commercial mortgage lenders have multiple factors to consider before they make an offer to lend, from the viability of the business plan to the details of a lease agreement and the profitability you can reasonably expect to make.

-Defining Whether a Semi-Commercial Mortgage is Right for You
+Is A Semi-Commercial Mortgage Right for You?

 The general rule is that you'll need a semi-commercial mortgage if there are any elements of a business within the property – irrespective of how much of the floor space or percentage it comprises.

-Semi-Commercial Mortgage Lender Policies
+Mixed-Use Property Mortgage Policies

-Mixed-use mortgages can be a good way to raise the financing required to purchase a home and simultaneously buy a business premise either to trade from yourself or to let out to commercial clients or tenants.
-Generally, semi-commercial properties as an investment perform well and often better than buy-to-let residences, with average returns of roughly 8.7% compared to 5.8% on the median buy-to-let.
+Semi-commercial mortgages can be an excellent way to raise the financing required to purchase a home and simultaneously buy a business premise to trade from yourself or to let out to commercial clients or tenants.

 It's also worth thinking about the maintenance and running costs.
 Most business tenants are responsible for general repairs and business rates, meaning that a larger proportion of the rental income is profitable.